Changwen-Wu/Allometric_Scaling/README.md

 Code and data for **Connectivity Allometry of Functional Brain Networks**.

-All relevant data (including HCP unrelated subjects and SLEM test-retest subjects) can be found directly in the **"Beta"** directory.
+All relevant data (including HCP unrelated subjects and SLEM test-retest subjects) can be found directly in the **"Data"** directory.

 ---
 **Institute for Brain Research and Rehabilitation, South China Normal University, Guangzhou, China**